andrew-r-thomas/convrs/README.md

 ## converb

-converb is an example [nih-plug](https://github.com/robbert-vdh/nih-plug) plugin that shows convrs being used in a simple convolution reverb
+converb is an example [nih-plug](https://github.com/robbert-vdh/nih-plug) plugin that shows convrs being used in a simple convolution reverb. to build it, run `cargo xtask bundle converb`